This is the multi-page printable view of this section. Click here to print.

 • Example: node-exporter

-metricMetas > metricNameSet the name of the metric you want to collect.
-The metric name must be 3~128 characters including English, numbers, and special characters (_), and must start with English.
+metricMetas > metricNameSet the name of the metric to be collected.
+The metric name must be 3 to 128 characters long, include letters, numbers, and special characters (_), and start with a letter.

 • Example: node_cpu_seconds_total

-metricMetas > dimensionsSet the label to visualize and display in the Console among the Collector’s labels provided to identify the source of the Exporter’s metric data.
-When displaying the collected metric in the Console, it is displayed by combining according to the dimensions setting.
+metricMetas > dimensionsSet the label of the Collector, among those provided to identify the source of the Exporter’s metric data, for visualization in the Console.
+When visualizing the collected metrics in the Console, combine them according to the dimensions setting.

-• Example: In the case of metrics like the Memory Collector of Node Exporter that do not provide special labels, set it to resource_id
+• Example: For metrics like the Memory Collector of Node Exporter that do not provide a special label, set it to resource_id.

-• Example: Node Exporter Filesystem Collector metrics can set dimensions to mountpoint, which represents the path where the filesystem is mounted on the system
+• Example: The Filesystem Collector metrics of Node Exporter can have the mountpoint, which represents the path where the filesystem is mounted on the system, set as a dimension.

 • Example: Bytes, Count, etc.